hex-digital/guidelines/github-contributing/README.md

     <type>/<CODE>-XXX  # e.g. change/PCS-12, feature/SS-124, bugfix/HSB-96

-Simply create your branch with the name as above, branching from `master`.
+Simply create your branch with the name as above, branching from `main`.

-    git checkout master
+    git checkout main
     git pull
     git checkout -b <branch-name>
     git push -u origin <branch-name>

-> NOTE If the site has not launched yet, and your tickets are going into development (they have Fix Version v1.0.0), then you should branch from the development branch instead of master, as this will be the current base branch.
-When the site launches, master will be the base branch, and you can branch from there instead.
+> NOTE If the site has not launched yet, and your tickets are going into development (they have Fix Version v1.0.0), then you should branch from the development branch instead of main, as this will be the current base branch.
+When the site launches, main will be the base branch, and you can branch from there instead.

 [(top)](#github-contribution-guidelines)

 ## Committing your work

-All commits in the branch must start with `[<CODE>-XXX]` on the commit message, e.g. `[PCS-608]`.

-They should then go on to have a short explanation of what has been done in that commit, e.g:
+At Hex we try to follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

+In its simplest form, each commit should start with one of the predefined types, usually `feat`, `fix` or `refactor`.

+Then it should be tagged with the ticket it's for, e.g. `PCS-608`.

+Finally a short explanation of what the commit does should be written.
+This message should fit into the sentence "Applying this commit will ______".

+Altogether that might look like:

-    [PCS-608] Change primary colors from red to green
+    feat(PCS-608): change primary colors from red to green

 This allows us to easily see which issue each addition came from and what it's for.